Short Answer: Because they and their sons don’t have any lobbies to tell them otherwise. Long answer follows.

 It’s easy to assume these guys are all bunched at the bottom of the pecking order.
 But that would give a free pass, for example, to all those male politicians who have greatly embarrassed me as an adult man through their incredibly stupid and juvenile behavior, their proven inability to even think as rational adults.
 What could be more asinine than a New York City politician who sends pictures of his little wee-wee to others, and then lies about it like a small child when caught with his pants down?
 This is a case of shamefully arrested development, stuck somewhere in the fifth grade, who never had a father to smack him in the face, tan his hide, stand him in the corner.
 And he presumes to have talents that qualify him to represent actual adult Americans in the halls of the United States Congress?
 Who manufactures these twisted, effeminate, irresponsible, grown-up children stuck on stupid?
 Why?
-They couldn’t even qualify to serve in the nation’s armed forces they arrogantly presume to direct.
+Just like most of our women politicians, these guys couldn’t even qualify to serve in the nation’s armed forces they arrogantly presume to direct.
 What twisted mentality would ever waste a vote for such people to become even dog catcher?
 This is the best “men” we can now find in our girly culture?
 This pathetic creep is a “leader”?
 Where are the standards?

-Dumb and Dumber, quite content with their own stupidity, substituting brawn for brain to achieve twisted “machismo”, most of these young males can’t hold a candle to our young women.
+Dumb and Dumber, quite content with their own stupidity, substituting brawn for brain to achieve twisted “machismo”, most of these young males can’t hold a candle to most of our young women.
 I’m a military man, well trained to think with cold hard logic, and I can’t stand such guys any more than smart women can.

 What the hell happened?